We are pleased that you will be working with us.

 - Abuse of Children and Vulnerable Adults- If you disclose, or it is suspected, that there is abuse or harmful neglect of children or vulnerable adults (i.e. the elderly, disabled/incompetent), the therapist must report this information to the appropriate state agency and/or legal authorities.

-- Insurance Providers- Insurance companies and other third-party payers may require information from your counselor in order to reimburse for treatment services.
+- Insurance Providers- As mentioned above, insurance companies and other third-party payers may require information from your counselor in order to reimburse for treatment services.
 Among the types of information required may be: service provided, dates/times of service, diagnoses, treatment plan, description of issues, progress of treatment, summaries, etc.

 Thank you for trusting us with your treatment!